MrSirKingLord/ff7_reunion_linux/README.md

 ## Troubleshooting

-- Use winehq-stable or winehq-staging instead of wine from your distro
+- Use winehq-stable or winehq-staging instead of wine from your distro, or use wine-staging-tkg or proton-ge
 - Steam: delete the proton prefix at `~/.steam/steam/steamapps/compatdata/39140` and try again
 - Lutris/CLI: delete the wine prefix at `~/.local/share/wineprefixes/ff7` and try again